amlucas/amlucas.github.io/source/blog/hydrocube.md

 ## Electronics

-To rotate the disks, we chose Nema 17 stepper motors, which are relatively cheap and have a large enough torque to sustain disk rotation in highly viscous fluids.
+To rotate the disks, we chose Nema 17 stepper motors, which only cost a few dollars and have a large enough torque to sustain disk rotation in highly viscous fluids.
-We had to connect them to the PMOD of the Kria board and to an external power source.
+We had to connect them to the PMOD of the Kria board (provided by our sponsor AMD) and to an external power source.
 To do so, we used A4988 drivers, leading to many electric connections.
 We first opted for bread boards during the prototyping phase but ended up keeping those in the final design due to the time constraints.